ethereum/consensus-specs/specs/bellatrix/beacon-chain.md

     state.current_sync_committee = get_next_sync_committee(state)
     state.next_sync_committee = get_next_sync_committee(state)

-    # [New in Merge] Initialize the execution payload header
+    # [New in Bellatrix] Initialize the execution payload header
     # If empty, will initialize a chain that has not yet gone through the Merge transition
     state.latest_execution_payload_header = execution_payload_header